byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 - provides a rich pro-biotic soil amendment for remediation, revitalization and reuse
 - emotionally nutritive

-**Note:** Fresh citrus and pineapple remnants are packed with powerful organic cleaning enzymes that can be easily fermented to produce luxury [Pro-biotic and multi purpose; Symbiotic Healing and Cleaning Products.](./waterAlchemy.md) That can be added to the bokashi system as a byproduct.
+**Note:** Fresh citrus and pineapple remnants are packed with powerful organic cleaning enzymes that can be easily fermented to produce luxury [Pro-biotic and multi purpose; Symbiotically Healing and Cleaning Products.](./waterAlchemy.md) (That produces a probiotic byproduct that can be added to the bokashi system or can be used directly in the environment.)

-#### *Method*
+#### *Bokashi Method*

 **Step 1: Anaerobic Fermentation - *takes place indoors* in a sealed Bokashi bin.**
 Layering food remnants with a starter mix, the microbes present in the starter mix quickly ferment the food remnants.
 Once filled set the bin aside for 10 - 14 days and start using another bin.
 Two weeks later the initial bin of organic matter will be fully fermented and ready for Step 2.